 )

-If Claude wants to use the available tool to execute Python code, the response will
+If Claude wants to use the execute_python_function tool to execute Python code, the response will include a tool_use block with the execute_python_function name.

-We take the code that Claude wants to run and execute it via the Riza Code Interpreter API.
+We take the code that Claude wants to run and execute it using Riza:

 for block in response.content: